 - Carbon monoxide poisoning

-Top 10 Causes of Boating Accidents
+Top Causes of San Diego Boating Accidents

 The U.S. Department of Homeland Security compiles boat accident statistics nationwide.
 According to the 2012 Recreational Boating Statistics report, the top 10 contributing factors of boating accidents are: